wathmihasara/ASS_4_GRP-10/README.md

 head(combined_data_list[[1]])

 ```
-This code used to display the first few rows of the data frame stored in the first element of the sequence.
+This code is used to display the first few rows of the data frame stored in the first element of the sequence.
 This helps quickly inspect the structure and contents of the dataset.